The Women Behind CRISPR

 How will CRISPR Change Science?

 Already, CRISPR has been beneficial to science and research.
 For example, plant researchers have been able to create hardier crops that are more able to endure mould, pests, and drought.
 Additionally, medicine researchers have discovered various new cancer therapies which will hopefully extend to the curing of diseases.
-Animal researchers have been creating pigs resistant to disease as well as ones with organs that could be safe and compatible for transplants in the humans.
+Animal researchers have been creating pigs resistant to disease as well as pigs whose organs could be compatible for human transplants.
 Biomedical researchers used the technology to cure mice with a debilitating muscle condition.
 Entomologists are looking into the potential of changing the genes of wild mosquitos in order to reduce the spread of viruses such as malaria and Zika.

 Women in Science